chinese auction tickets, penny social tickets, penny sale tickets

 Some groups have very good luck with theme auctions.
 They might go with a gardening theme in early spring, for example, offering everything from gift certificates for yard cleanup, landscape design or pool maintenance to garden ornaments, flats of plants and gardening tools.

-If a whole themed auction seems too difficult to pull off, you might try a few themed "fantasy" packages instead.
+If a whole themed auction seems too difficult to pull off, you might try a few themed fantasy packages instead.
 Made up of a number of related items, these can be a hugely popular addition to a general auction.
-One group we read about recently offered a "guy's prom package" and a "girl's prom package" -- including everything from tuxedo rental and prom dress to flowers, hair design, manicure and limousine.
+One group we read about offered a "guy's prom package" and a "girl's prom package" -- including everything from tuxedo rental and prom dress to flowers, hair design, manicure and limousine.
 Fantasy packages can be themed for almost any rite of passage or popular activity -- weddings, new baby, retirement, golf, sailing, auto racing and travel, just to name a few.

 However you decide to structure your event, and whatever you call it, the most important thing is that it offers something for everyone -- and that it's fun for all involved.

-Copyright © 2004 Auction-tix.com All rights reserved.
+Copyright © 2012 All rights reserved.

-HOME FAQ ABOUT US ARTICLE PRIVACY
+HOME FAQ ABOUT US ORDER PRIVACY

-Copyright © 2001 - 2007 All rights reserved.
+Copyright © 2001 - 2014 All rights reserved.